 Join hotel reward programs.

-Most hotel chains offer a free reward program where you earn points by staying at one of the affiliated hotels.
+Most hotel chains offer a free rewards program where you earn points by staying at one of the affiliated hotels.
 The membership also allows you to make a reservation through their special “members only” line.
 If you book here, you can let the agent know you are a rewards member, the general area you will be in, and he or she can find you the lowest rate nearby for that particular day.

 Visit rest stops.

 Driving along the highway, you’ll come across welcome areas and rest stops along the way that are more than just a place to stretch your legs and use the bathroom during a long road trip.
-Many times you’ll find coupons for surrounding attractions, restaurants, and most importantly, on accommodations.
+Many times you’ll find coupons for surrounding attractions, restaurants, and most importantly, accommodations.
 There are entire booklets of deals that are geared for you to use the same day you’re booking since most people passing through are looking for somewhere to stay that night.

 Read a review on Trip Advisor.

 The old saying, “you get what you pay for” is sometimes true.
 Most of the time when I was on an extended road trip this past summer, I found great deals on nice hotels last minute.
-But, there were times where it was clear that there was last-minute deals because no one else wanted to stay there.
+But, there were times where it was clear that there were last-minute deals because no one else wanted to stay there.
 Any time I was booking last minute, I was using my phone to look for somewhere to stay within a few hours.
 I didn’t have the chance to sit on my computer and read reviews and star ratings to compare it with other nearby hotels.
 Instead, I downloaded the free Trip Advisor app that allowed me to scroll through reviews of the hotel quickly.
 I got to see what the overall feedback was to determine if it was worth staying there.

 If you do a little research, you can find a great hotel deal at the last minute.
 So get out your smartphone (or non-smartphone, or coupon brochure at the rest stop) and don’t pay more than you’re willing.